sebastianekstrom/boilerplate/README.md

 * CSS helper classes
 * A performance optimized print CSS from [HTML5BP](https://github.com/h5bp/html5-boilerplate)
 * Commonly used CSS components such as the [Media Object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) and the [Flag Object](http://goo.gl/YR3ffA)
-* A Gruntfile with super fast Javascript and Sass compilation/concatenation
+* A Gulpfile with all your basic needs (Sass/Browserify, local server, minification, linting)
 * Grid system from [Jeet.gs](http://jeet.gs/)
 * Component based file and folder structure, to help create re-usable and maintainable CSS
 * A Sass library of commonly used mixins and placeholder selectors